qaziabdullah/EFI-Dell-Precision-T5500/README.md

 ### This repo contains all the fixes for Dell T5500 with Kepler Card and Xeon X5675 on macOS Monterey.

-The EFI folder can also be used on older versions of macOS [tested on BigSur and Catalina].
+The EFI folder can also be used on older versions of macOS [tested on Big Sur and Catalina].
 However, the main support of this branch is based on Monterey.

 Tested on: